whaakman/azure-docs.nl-nl/articles/data-factory/create-azure-ssis-integration-runtime.md

 $AzureSSISNodeNumber = 2
 # For a Standard_D1_v2 node, 1-4 parallel executions per node are supported.
 For other nodes, it's 1-8.
 $AzureSSISMaxParallelExecutionsPerNode = 2

+# Custom setup info
+$SetupScriptContainerSasUri = "" # OPTIONAL: SAS URI of blob container where your custom setup script and its associated files are stored

 # SSISDB info
 $SSISDBServerEndpoint = "[your Azure SQL Database server name.database.windows.net or your Azure SQL Managed Instance (Preview) server endpoint]"